The three YouTube videos embedded below explain the process of collecting, analysing and browsing the Borgue field name information.

 But there are a few gaps in the map, and the team would love to hear from anyone who could help with the old names of the fields in these areas.
 If you know the names of any of these fields, or any otherwise unrecorded place-names please let us know, by getting in touch with John Shields on John@borgue.org or phone 01557 870678.
 Alternatively, you can enter comments at the bottom of this web page.

-Five map extracts to show the locations of the missing field names (images © Microsoft/Ordnance Survey):
+The map extracts below show the locations of the missing field names (images © Microsoft/Ordnance Survey):